Ludougan123234/ML100Days/README.md

 ## Natural language processing marathon

 Hello there, this is my github repository where I push my assignment for the <b>natural langauge processin online bootcamp</b> hosted by Cupoy.
 Below is a table showing the topic of each task.
 The tasks were originally designed to be completed on a daily basis, but as a student, I have to say that keeping the homeworks done on a daily basis is beyond my capacity.
 So, I do this whenever I can (mostly during winter and summer vacations), and I also try to review the previously completed notebooks when not writing new assignments.

+For the vast majority of the tasks, we are asked only to fill in certainn parts of a notebook and are rarely asked to complete the whole notebook from scratch.
+For such assignment, I have tried to retain the "<your code here>" comments as much as possible, but might accidentally delete some from time to time.
+Some of the assignments are individual research assignments, where we were only asked to answer a set of problems based on our own understanding of the reading materials given or onn our own research.

 ### Part 1: Machine learning (homework_ML)

 |Task #  | Task                                                                         | Initial commit  | Note                           |